matthewepler/The-Nature-of-Code-Examples/Cinder/README.md

 Spacing conventions have been followed as much as possible as well.
 So instead of something like ``function(param1, param2);``, you'll see ``function( param1, param2 );``.

 If you're new to C++, you may be thrown off my some member variables with * in front of it, such as *walker in many of the introduction examples.
 This refers to the variable being a pointer.
 You can read more about pointers [here](http://www.cplusplus.com/doc/tutorial/pointers/).

+Chapter 3
+* Many of the processing examples include a version with trails on.
+The Cinder equivalent includes code that you can uncomment to turn trails on.